-My name is Vincent Joseph Vaessen and currently I am a student assistant at the Oriental Seminar of the University of Cologne, where I study Iranian Studies.
+My name is Vincent Joseph Vaessen and currently I am a student at the Oriental Seminar of the University of Cologne, where I study Iranian Studies.

 My research focuses on Orientalist representations of Iran in online travelogues and popular literature, early photography of the region (roughly from the late 1850s to the 1920s), oral literary traditions and professional storytelling as cultural memory practices, and the intertwining of music, ritual, and religion.
 I am also an avid podcast listener, a digital humanities enthusiast (albeit with some critical notes), and a strong proponent of free knowledge and open access publishing.